NEFT Transfer Limit

 • The RBI notifies you when the NEFT provision is non-operational.

-• NEFT can be used to pay credit card bills, loan EMIs, make inward foreign exchange remittances, etc.
+• NEFT can be used to pay credit card bills, loan EMIs, make inward foreign exchange remittances, and transfer funds to your savings account.

 • With over 1.5 lakh NEFT-enabled banks in India, this fund transfer method comes with PAN India coverage